rancher/rancher-docs/docs/getting-started/installation-and-upgrade/other-installation-methods/air-gapped-helm-cli-install/infrastructure-private-registry.md

 In a later step, when you set up your K3s Kubernetes cluster, you will create a [private registries configuration file](https://rancher.com/docs/k3s/latest/en/installation/private-registry/) with details from this registry.

-If you need help with creating a private registry, please refer to the [official Docker documentation.](https://docs.docker.com/registry/deploying/#run-an-externally-accessible-registry)
+// If you need help with creating a private registry, please refer to the [official Docker documentation.](https://docs.docker.com/registry/deploying/#run-an-externally-accessible-registry)

+// Need to update link

 </TabItem>
 <TabItem value="RKE">